 In a multidisciplinary development center, partners from industry, research and public life develop new methods for molecular imaging, diagnostics and therapeutic intervention of oligometastatic patients in clinical practice within the framework of three collaborative projects.
 A process model and a clinical process management system will ensure the efficiency of the treatment in a smooth closed-loop process.
 The establishment of the organizational procedure will ensure that the entire process from patient admission and diagnostics to the final therapeutic intervention and discharge of the patient can be carried out within a limited time frame.

-The close networking of medical research, natural sciences, engineering science, information science and business administration, and thus the overcoming of complexity barriers, ensures the success of M²OLIE’s concept.
+The close networking of medical research, sciences, engineering, information science and business administration, and thus the overcoming of complexity barriers ensures the success of M²OLIE.

-The M²OLIE Closed-Loop Process starts with patient admission (top left).
-This is followed by the creation of the electronic M²OLIE patient file using the patient data from MIRACUM and a takeover by the automated process management with iterative passing through different treatment stages (multimodal (pre-)interventional imaging, automated biopsy, molecular biopsy analysis, individualized minimally invasive therapy).
-The therapeutic decision is made by the ad hoc tumor board (top middle) after the suggestion given by the digital expert system.
-The patient exits the closed loop due to discharge without or with subsequent drug therapy (top right).
-The blue area symbolizes the “data lake”, in which all data is stored, processed and made available as required.
+The M²OLIE Closed-Loop Process starts with the patient’s admission (left).
+In the next step, an electronic M²OLIE patient file is created using data from MIRACUM.
+The automated process control takes over and initiates an iterative path of different treatment stages: multimodal (pre-)interventional imaging, automated biopsy, molecular biopsy analysis, individualized minimally invasive therapy.
+The therapy decision is made as suggested by the digital expert system after the ad hoc tumor board (top center).
+After the therapy of each metastasis, the patient leaves the Closed Loop with or without subsequent drug tumor therapy (top right).
+The blue area symbolizes the data lake in which all data is stored, processed and made available on demand.
+Learn more.